ICube-Networks/lora-analysis/README.md

 ## Structuration

-* All scripts use `myconfig.py` to store the credentials for elastic search.
+* All scripts use `myconfig.py` to store the parameters (IP address of the server, credentials) for elastic search.

 * All plots are saved in pdf format in the `analysis/figures` directory.
+Then should be run in the following order

+## Pre-Processing

+We regrouped all the scripts for the pre-processing in the `preproc` directory:

+1. `insert_extra_infos.py`: insert LoRa information, by dissecting LoRa frames (additional fields per record in the index);
+2. `insert_dup_infos`: identify duplicated packets, flagged accordingly in the index;
+3. `extract_interpacket_distribution`: extract for each address the sequence of packets, chronologically ordered.
+**Disclaimer:** several devices may share the same address, thus we implemented an algorithm to infer the different flows sharing the same address

+All these scripts can be stopped and restarted at any time: they will continue where they stopped.

-## Scripts
+## Analaysis

 You should use a local venv for your Python packages, and activate it (`source .venv/bin/activate`).
 Please see the install section.